K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: Moduli spaces of K3 surfaces

 \begin{lemma} Let $(S,L)$ be a unigonal polarized K3 surface of degree $8$.
 Then there is no line contained in $S$. \end{lemma}

-\begin{proof} Let $f:S\rightarrow \mb{P}^1$ be the elliptic fibration induced by the linear series $|L|=\Sigma+|5F|$, where $\Sigma$ is the (irreducible) negative section, and $F$ is the class of a fiber of $f$.
+\begin{proof} As $(S,L)$ is unigonal, then one has that $L=E+5F$, where $E$ is a rational curve and $F$ is the class of a genus one curve.
+The linear series $|F|$ induces a elliptic fibration $f:S\rightarrow \mb{P}^1$, and $E$ is an $f$-section.
 It is easy to see that $\ell$ is contained in a (reducible) fiber of $f$, denoted by $F_0$.
 Writing $F_0=\ell+F_0'$, one has that which contradicts with the ampleness of $L$. \end{proof}

 \begin{lemma} Let $(S,L)$ be a polarized K3 surface of degree $8$ which contains a line $\ell$.
 Let $\mu:\wt{S}:=\Bl_{\ell}S \rightarrow S$ be the blow-up of $S$ along $\ell$ with the exceptional divisor\footnote{Here, by \emph{exceptional divisor}, we mean that the Cartier divisor defined by the principal ideal $\mu^{-1}I_{\ell}\cdot \mtc{O}_{\wt{S}}$.
 It is not the exceptional divisor in the sense of birational geometry.} $E$.
 Then $2\mu^{*}L-E$ is nef.
 In particular, for any $0<\epsilon\ll1$, the $\mb{R}$-Cartier $\mb{R}$-divisor $2\mu^{*}L-(1-\epsilon)E$ is ample. \end{lemma}